adamajammary/libsdl2gui/README.md

 ### LSG_OpenFolder

-> Only supported on Windows, Linux and MacOS.
+> Only supported on Android, Linux, macOS and Windows.

 Displays an Open Folder dialog where you can select a single folder.